Entanglement and factorization in axion-de Sitter universes: Brief review of axion-de Sitter wormholes

 where $Q$ is a constant representing the axion flux density; and $\text{Vol}(\text{S}^{D-1})$ is the $(D-1)-$form volume element of the sphere, $\rmd\Omega_{D-1}^2$.

 The Einstein equations then imply that the Euclidean scale factor $a(\tau)$ obeys the following constraint,

-The {Euclidean} manifold for spherically symmetric axion wormholes is S$^{D-1}\times$S$^1$.
-The argument goes as follows.
-One can find the locations where $\dv{a}{\tau}=0$ from the above, which indicate where the maximum and minimum values of the scale factor $a$ are located, the latter corresponds to the wormhole throat size.
+We can also see that the {Euclidean} manifold for spherically symmetric axion wormholes is S$^{D-1}\times$S$^1$, which we display in Fig. \ref{fig:euclidean kettle}.\footnote{Geometrically, they similar the bra-ket wormholes in JT gravity \cite{Chen:2020tes,Milekhin:2022yzb,Fumagalli:2024msi}, yet, they describe different theories.} The argument goes as follows.
+One can find the locations where $\dv{a}{\tau}=0$ from the above, which indicates where the maximum and minimum values of the scale factor $a$ are located, the latter corresponds to the wormhole throat size.
 At these locations, we can smoothly glue the geometry by performing a periodic identification in the values of the scale factor.
-In principle, they can be also analytically continued to an integer factor of the periodicity for extended instanton solutions, however, they are suppressed \cite{Aguilar-Gutierrez:2023ril}, and they do not play a role in our arguments.
-See Fig. \ref{fig:euclidean kettle} for an illustration of the Euclidean geometry. \footnote{Geometrically, they similar the bra-ket wormholes in JT gravity \cite{Chen:2020tes,Milekhin:2022yzb}, yet, they describe different theories.} This means that the Euclidean time $\tau$ lives in a finite interval $\tau\in[\tau_{\rm min},\,\tau_{\rm max}]$, whose endpoints are periodically identified.
+In principle, these solutions can be also analytically continued to describe wormholes with multiple throats \cite{Aguilar-Gutierrez:2023ril}; however, this leads to other issues \cite{Halliwell:1989pu,Blommaert:2025bgd} which we do not address in this manuscript.
+This means that the Euclidean time $\tau$ lives in a finite interval $\tau\in[\tau_{\rm min},\,\tau_{\rm max}]$, whose endpoints are periodically identified.

 We now make a few remarks: